1QBIT COMPANY BACKGROUNDER

 2015 – Recognized as a World Economic Forum Technology Pioneer

-2015 – 1QBit teams scales to 40 with world-leading experts in fields of physics, maths and computer science
+2015 – 1QBit team scaled to 40 with world-leading experts in physics, math, and computer science

-2015 – Royal Bank of Scotland strategic investment, leads financing round with CME Group’s venture arm
+2015 – Royal Bank of Scotland strategic investment led financing round with CME Group’s venture arm

 2016 – Partnered with Canadian High Commission to the UK’s Canadian Technology Accelerator in London

-2016 – Introduction of interactive notebook for experimentation with quantum software development kit
+2016 – Interactive notebook introduced for experimentation with quantum software development kit

 2016 – Jointly launched quantumforquants.org community with D-Wave and world’s leading finance experts